hemantyuva/embedded_snippet/README.md

-# Embedded snippet html For URL(Youtube & Instragram) With active admin
+# Embedded snippet html For URL(Youtube & Instagram) With active admin

 ##Setup of active admin